Recurrence and transience for suspension flows: Existence and uniqueness of equilibrium measures

 \begin{teo}[Variational Principle] Under the same assumptions of Theorem \ref{thm: flow pres} we have

 where $\mathcal{E}_\Phi $ is the set of ergodic $\Phi$-invariant measures. \end{teo}

-Note that the set of measures considered in the Variational Principle is that of ergodic flow-invariant measures and not the the set of flow-invariant probability measures.
-If the roof function is bounded away from zero the Variational Principle holds in complete generality \cite{bi1}.
+Note that the set of measures considered in the variational principle is that of ergodic flow-invariant measures and not the the set of flow-invariant probability measures.
+If the roof function is bounded away from zero the variational principle holds in complete generality \cite{bi1}.
 However, at present time the available proofs in the case that the roof function is not bounded away from zero \cite{jkl, ke} only hold for ergodic measures.
 The reason for this being that Abramov formula only holds for these measures (see Subsection \ref{ssec:abra}).
+Another way to approach this issue could be by taking the time-1 map of the flow and applying the usual ergodic decomposition argument, but this should require extra assumptions, for example on the regularity of the potential $g$ and the roof $\tau$.
 Also note that it follows from our definitions that $P_{\Phi}(0)=h(\Phi)$.

 Similarly to \eqref{eq:eq meas}, we define:

 \begin{defi} A measure $\mu \in \mathcal{E}_{\Phi}$ is called an \emph{equilibrium measure} for $g$ if

 \end{defi}